 Ever feel like you’re constantly running on adrenaline … and not in a good way?
 You could be.
 It’s a condition called adrenal fatigue, and it’s not the only sign you might have it.

-Adrenal fatigue has turned into a “catch-all” diagnosis; when it strikes, it can affect everything from your mood, to your weight, to your digestion.
+As a qualified nutritionist I’ve learned that Adrenal fatigue has turned into a “catch-all” diagnosis; when it strikes, it can affect everything from your mood to your weight, to your digestion.
 Because its symptoms can be so broad, adrenal fatigue can be tough to diagnose.
 But honestly, many people—especially women—are at high risk for developing the condition.

 Technically, adrenal fatigue isn’t an accepted diagnosis in Western medicine; instead, it’s usually called adrenal insufficiency, which is more severe and usually requires medication to balance hormonal levels.
 But holistic and integrative practitioners aren’t afraid to blame adrenal fatigue when they see more than one symptom in a patient because hormone dysfunction is unfortunately very common in our modern age.